Labs64/labs64.github.io/_pages/netlicensing-api-builder.md

 ---
 layout: page
 title: "NetLicensing Validate Builder"
-description: "NetLicensing Validate Builder - at a minimum, your product must call the validate method to retrieve the result of customer licenses validation."
+description: "NetLicensing Validate Builder allows you to prepare a RESTful API call to retrieve the results of customer licenses validation."
 permalink: /netlicensing-api-builder/
 ---